 Industrial boiler drums are used to generate steam at high pressure.

 A drum is a large, cylindrical container that holds either boiling water or steam.
 It’s often placed on its side and located near the top of a boiler.
+Its primary purpose is to either feed an industrial process or to provide power for a steam turbine so it can generate electricity.

 If the water level is too high, it causes flooding and gets in the way of separating moisture from steam in the drum.
 However, if it’s too low, then conversion efficiency suffers and even exposed or damaged boiler tubes are possible.
 Usually, this requires maintaining a narrow range for optimal results.

 Steam flow and feed water flow are two elements that affect the level of the storage tank.
 By adding these to the element of drum level, we are able to maintain a much steadier and controlled water level in the boiler.
-This particular control strategy is known as ‘three-element control’.
+This particular control strategy is known as ‘three-element control".

 Multi-function process controllers: a reliable and cost-effective solution for controlling the level of industrial steam boilers and achieving stable and accurate drum level control.